-Five on the Fifth's editorial team currently consists of two volunteer (unpaid) editors and five volunteer (unpaid) readers:
+Five on the Fifth's editorial team currently consists of two volunteer (unpaid) editors and four volunteer (unpaid) readers:

 Mary-Anne is Managing Editor of Five on the Fifth.
 She has a Master's Degree in Professional Writing from Towson University.
 Currently, she teaches at AACC and Towson University.
 Her work can be found in Gone Lawn, Crack the Spine, Duende, and Flash Fiction Magazine.
 Her most recent piece, “The Oyster Therapist," can be found in Gravel Magazine.

 Jason is a Prose Reader for Five on the Fifth.
 After ending a fifteen-year career in teaching, Jason turned to writing, with works published in Infernal Ink Magazine, 99 Pine Street, Amarillo Bay, Allegory, Bewildering Stories, and the Bewildering Stories Second Quarterly and Annual Reviews, Ariel Chart, and Danse Macabre.
 He anticipates publication of a story in the Avalon Literary Review in May 2018 and another story in December 2018 in Good Works Review.
 With his pen name Simon Easton, he has published in Corvus Review, cc&d Magazine, and Five 2 One Magazine.
 He has also published in several anthologies, including the cc&d magazine, “Lost in the Past” December 2016 edition and in its Scars Publications collection books entitled, The Chamber and After the Blues.
 He has edited and contributed to an anthology of stories centered around a ruined home called The Seven Story House.
 He is currently contributing to and editing another anthology of stories that begin with something strange about a window.
 When he’s not writing, he’s reading, keeping house, being a husband, raising a son, chasing dogs, and volunteering as a Guardian ad Litem in the North Carolina county where he lives.